mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/16-type-param-scopes-and-constraints/index.md

 #### `T extends` vs `class extends`

-The `extends` keyword is used in object-oriented inheritance, and while not strictly equivalent to how it's used with type params, there's a conceptual connection:
+The `extends` keyword is used in object-oriented inheritance, and while not strictly equivalent to how it is used with type params, there is a conceptual connection:

 > When a class extends from a base class, it's guaranteed
 > to _at least_ align with the base class structure.
 In the same